Digital Farming-The Solution for Sustainable Agriculture

 When hardware transfers data over a network they become ‘smart devices’ and become part of the Internet of Things (IoT).
 IoT in agriculture comprises the use of sensors, drones, robots, and cameras.
 Sensors, cameras, and robots are installed on the farms and record the data.
 Drones can be used as pay per services or can be bought and stationed on farms.
 The IoT equipment needs to be connected to an analytical dashboard for the analysis of data.
 IoTs are used for field-related data only.
 They can’t help manage the overall farm activities and show the data in terms of financial gains or losses.
 They are just data.

 Software as a service (SaaS) is the more economical and scalable way to upgrade to digital farming.
-Leading agritech companies such as CropIn utilize machine learning and satellite monitoring for performing predictive analysis and delivering customized reports and actionable insights directly to farmers’ screens.
-Ag cloud platform is gaining popularity pretty quickly among businesses as they can assess and manage their overall farm operations with one software and this is a low-risk investment with monthly and yearly subscriptions.
-There are agtech companies like CropIn that are becoming one-stop solutions for driving Farm Management, Traceability, Sales Management, and Risk Management in the Agri sector.
+Leading Agri tech companies like Cropin utilize machine learning and satellite monitoring for performing predictive analysis and delivering customized reports and actionable insights directly to farmers’ screens.
+The agriculture cloud platform is gaining popularity pretty quickly among businesses as they can assess and manage their overall farm operations with one software and this is a low-risk investment with monthly and yearly subscriptions.
+Companies like Cropin are becoming one-stop solutions for driving Farm Management, Traceability, Sales Management, and Risk Management in the Agri sector.

-Seed companies can utilize digitalization on each and every layer of operation from seed research and development to seed selling.
-All of the activities from labs to farmers can be managed on a single screen using Agri-SaaS products of CropIn.
+Seed companies can utilize digitalization in each and every layer of operation from seed research and development to seed selling.
+All of the activities from labs to farmers can be managed on a single screen using Agri-SaaS products of Cropin.
 Below is an understanding of how each division in a seed company can benefit from using digital solutions:

-How will digital farming add value to agri-lending and agri-insurance processes?
+Digital Farming- Adding value to agri-lending and agri-insurance processes

 Secondly, the banks and insurance companies will be benefited from digital farming as the data obtained is highly accurate, hence can help stop bad lending.

-Whatsapp is an SMS replacement system providing information which is not copied, kept or archived and data is only residing on mobile device of sender and receiver and can be deleted at the user discretion with no record.
+WhatsApp is an SMS replacement system providing information that is not copied, kept, or archived and data is only residing on the mobile device of the sender and receiver and can be deleted at the user's discretion with no record.
 Very less business value can be generated from it.
-For an organization (Data is key for decision making and it is important to capture, record, and analyze information in the form of Data) Also, things to consider are:

 - Whatsapp does not store anything on its server.
 Hence, no digitization of your records and data